mimiro-io/snowflake-datalayer/README.md

 ## Connecting to Snowflake

-Currently this layer is keyed for Mimiro Snowflake only, so you must use a cert.
-Not that this code doesn't yet support encrypted certificates, you you will have to regenerate the certs once this works.
+Currently, this layer is keyed for Mimiro Snowflake only, so you must use a cert.
+Not that this code doesn't yet support encrypted certificates, you will have to regenerate the certs once this works.

 ### Generating compatible certs